quantiota/Raspberry-Pi-AI-Agent-Host/notebooks/vehicle-tracking/README.md

 port="8812"
 ```

-Remember to replace **<yourdomain.tld>** with the actual domain name that points to the IP address of the Docker host where your Raspberry Pi is running.
+Remember to replace **<yourdomain.tld>** with the actual domain name that points to the IP address of the Fixed IP SIM Card where your Raspberry Pi is running.

 ### GPS Tracker Data query